-If the child does not give consent to share information, a DSL will balance the victim's wishes against the DSL's or a deputy's duty to protect them and other children on a case by case basis.
-If a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care, and as rape, assault by penetration or sexual assault are crimes, reports should be referred to the police.
-Although the age of criminal responsibility is ten, if the child accused is under ten, a referral to the police will still be made.
-The police will take a welfare, rather than a criminal justice approach, in these cases.
+If the child does not give consent to share information, the DSL or a deputy will balance the victim's wishes against their duty to protect them and other children on a case by case basis.
+If a child is at risk of harm, is in immediate danger or has been harmed, a referral should be made to children's services, and as rape, assault by penetration or sexual assault are crimes, reports should be referred to the police.
+As stated above, a police referral will still be made for children under the age of criminal responsibility.

-We will do all we reasonably can to protect the anonymity of any children involved in any report, including weighing up which staff need to know and any support which will be put in place.
+We will do all we reasonably can to protect the anonymity of any children involved in any report, including weighing up what staff need to know and any support that will be put in place.
 Further, we will take into account the potential impact of social media in facilitating the spreading of rumours and exposing the child's identity.

 Where an allegation of sexual violence or sexual harassment is progressing through the criminal justice system, our DSL and a deputy will be aware of anonymity, witness support, and the criminal process in general so they can offer support and act appropriately.
-They will be guided by the CPS: Safequarding Children as Victims and Witnesses advice.
+They will be guided by the CPS: Safeguarding Children as Victims and Witnesses advice.